htc502/map/README.md

     g wd
     g indexofwd

-By default, `map` only record the last 20 bookmarks you have added, the oldest record will be thrown away when a new record is coming in but __pathmarker.db__ is full.
-Change __MAX_NPATH__ variable in __pathmark_db.c__ before compilation to satisfy your own need.
+By default, `map` only record the last 20 bookmarks you have added, the oldest record will be thrown away when a new record is coming in while __pathmarker.db__ is full.
+Modify __MAX_NPATH__ variable in __pathmark_db.c__ before compilation to satisfy your own need.
 But be sure that this number is <= 99 because of current argument parsing strategy (I don't think it's a good way to bookmark that many file paths).

 ##### To remove a specified bookmark